 The list of things to do in New York in December is long and varied.
-From perennial favorites like the lighting of the Rockefeller Christmas Tree to the Holiday Train Show at the New York Botanical Garden, it's a magical time of year to be in NYC.
-(Updated for 2017.)
+From perennial favorites like the lighting of the Rockefeller Christmas Tree to the Holiday Train Show at The New York Botanical Garden, it's a magical time of year to be in NYC!
+(Updated for 2018.)

-(12/12-12/19) Annual Lighting of the World's Largest Hanukah Menorah.
-This whopping 32-foot-high, two-ton menorah is set up at Grand Army Plaza in midtown (Fifth Avenue and 59th Street).
-It will remain lit through Jan 1.
+(12/2-12/10) Annual Lighting of the World's Largest Hanukah Menorah.
+This whopping 32-foot-high, two-ton menorah is set up at Grand Army Plaza in midtown (Fifth Avenue and 59th Street), with lightings for the nights of Hanukah December 2nd through 10th.
+It remains lit through Jan.
+1.

 (12/24) Christmas Eve Services at St. Patrick's Cathedral 5:30pm and *midnight. (*Free, but tickets required.)